dschrempf/skeria/README.md

     ├── post
     |   ├── post1.md
     |   └── post2.md
-    ├── license.md        // Used in the sidebar footer link.
+    ├── license.md        // Used in the navbar footer link.
     └── other_page.md     // May be used as a menu entry (e.g., 'About').
 ```